rougier/scientific-visualization-book/rst/typography.rst

 accepted) as well as a font stack, that is, a choice of fonts for main body, bibliography and peripheral information.
 If you want your figure to have a good appearance, you'll need to chose your fonts accordingly.
-To do that, you can have a look at font installed on your system or browse online galleries such as `Font squirrel <https://www.fontsquirrel.com/>`_, `dafont.com
+To do that, you can have a look at fonts installed on your system or browse online galleries such as `Font squirrel <https://www.fontsquirrel.com/>`_, `dafont.com
 <https://www.dafont.com/fr/>`_ or `Google font <https://fonts.google.com/>`_.